Cinema of Turkey: The Yeşilçam era

 1970s and 1980s also brought the genre of Turksploitation - low-budget exploitation films that were either remakes of, or used unauthorized footage from popular foreign films (particularly Hollywood movies) and television series.

 Yeşilçam suffered due to the spread of television and the widespread political violence at the end of the 1970s.
 Yeşilçam totally ended after the 1980 Turkish coup d'état.
-However, Yeşilçam has seen a revival since 2002, having produced critically acclaimed movies such as Uzak (Grand Prix (Cannes Film Festival), 2003), Babam ve Oğlum (My Father and My Son) and Propaganda.
+Increased production costs and difficulties in the import of raw materials brought about a decrease in the number of films made in the 1970s, but the quality of films improved.

 Decline of Yeşilçam and the post-Yeşilçam era

-Increased production costs and difficulties in the import of raw materials brought about a decrease in the number of films made in the 1970s, but the quality of films improved.
 In the early nineties, there were barely two or three movies released per year.
 During this period, most of the seventies' stars had either moved to TV, or were trying to rebuild the Yeşilçam's former glory.
 Some of the notable examples of this era are Eşkıya (The Bandit) and Züğürt Ağa (The Agha), both starring Şener Şen.
 Both movies were critically and commercially acclaimed.

 However, the resurgence of Yesilçam didn't truly take place until the release of Vizontele in 2001.
-The film was directed, written, and starred by Yılmaz Erdoğan, who was already well-known from his long-running sitcom Bir Demet Tiyatro, and his dedication to theatre.
+The film was directed, written, and starred by Yılmaz Erdoğan, who was already well known from his long-running sitcom Bir Demet Tiyatro, and his dedication to theatre.
 The movie starred the cast of his usual plays, most notably Demet Akbağ, Altan Erkekli, and Cem Yılmaz.
 This movie's huge commercial success (watched by 2.5 million viewers, which earned the movie the most viewed film for its day) brought attention to the industry.
-A few years later, Cem Yılmaz released his own film, G.O.R.A., which he both wrote and starred in.
 This, and Vizontele's sequel Vizontele Tuuba, broke Vizonteles records by achieving 3.5 million and 3 million viewers, respectively.

+Yeşilçam has seen a revival since 2002, having produced critically acclaimed movies such as Uzak (Grand Prix (Cannes Film Festival), 2003) and Propaganda.